fernandezfran/lithiation_protocol/README.md

 [Chevrier and Dahn](https://doi.org/10.1149/1.3111037), also for the lithiation of a-Si.
 To make the process faster, multiple atoms of lithium can be added at a time and expanding in each one of them.
-The authors checked with DFT that a step of x=0.25 in Li$_x$Si does not alter the results, which would correspond to 16 Li atoms for the a-Si64 structure.
+The authors checked with DFT that a step of x=0.25 in Li<sub>x</sub>Si does not alter the results, which would correspond to 16 Li atoms for the a-Si64 structure.

 ## Requirements

-Python3.8+ and [MDAnalysis](https://www.mdanalysis.org/) (which also install NumPy and SciPy):
+Python3.8+ and [MDAnalysis](https://www.mdanalysis.org/) (which also install
+NumPy and SciPy):

 ```
 pip install -U MDAnalysis